 - Normal: No action required.
-Unit is following Dispatch Target. - Suspended: No action required.
-Unit is excluded from the Conformance process at this time. - Off-Target: Please move to Dispatch Target or rebid. - Not-Responding: Please move to Dispatch Target or rebid. - NC-Pending (Possible in Auto mode only): Unit not responding to Dispatch Target.
-Non-Conformance action pending. - Non-Conforming (Possible in Auto mode only): Unit declared Non-Conforming.
-Non-Conformance Constraint is invoked.
-AEMO is requesting a reason for the Non-Conformance.
+Unit is following dispatch target. - Suspended: No action required.
+Unit is excluded from the compliance process at this time. - Off-Target: Please move to dispatch target or rebid. - Not-Responding: Please move to dispatch target or rebid. - NC-Pending (Possible in Auto mode only): Unit not responding to dispatch target.
+Non-conformance action pending. - Non-Conforming (Possible in Auto mode only): Unit declared Non-Conforming (NC).
+NC constraint is invoked.
+AEMO is requesting a reason for the NC.